What Is the Luciferian Doctrine?

 The key of Joy is disobedience.

 Now the reason why I use this passage from the poem is the last line which was the mindset I had when I practiced the occult.
-In a lot of ways, I was rebellious for disobedience sake alone.
+In a lot of ways, I was rebellious for the sake of disobedience.

 Before I end this section, I would like you to consider one more statement which is, in fact, one of the most profound and conclusive statements to do with occult theory and that is: "That which is above is the same as that which is below" It is this one statement that is said to be behind all magical principals.
 To me, this brings it back to the Serpent’s original lie: "You will be like gods knowing both good and evil."
 Another way to put it would be “all is one, and one is all” which is, of course, is from Led Zeppelin’s “Stairway to Heaven.”